 For clients’ technology disputes, Phil provides particular experience in contractual disputes regarding the ownership or disposition of intellectual property as well as disputes representing business against consumers.
 For clients engaged in energy-related industries, Phil offers particular experience with allegations surrounding supply contact breaches, breaches of non-compete and/or trade secret disputes, as well as federal preemption issues.

 Phil has represented financial services clients in a number of high stakes cases.
 For example, he represented and advised numerous clients regarding Bernard Madoff and Bernard L. Madoff Securities, LLC.
 Likewise, Phil represented the Trustee in In Re: Consolidated Meridian Funds, which involved a $220 million real estate scheme, the largest fraud of its kind in the Pacific Northwest.

-Mr. Guess' recent securities experience includes his representation of the Bayou Unofficial Creditors' Committee and Bayou Official Creditors' Committee, in which he assisted investors in the Bayou family of hedge funds to recover in excess of $85 million in cash or pending judgments in what was, at the time, the largest hedge fund Ponzi Scheme in the United States.
-Similarly, Phil is representing and advising several clients regarding claims and potential claims surrounding Bernard Madoff and Bernard L. Madoff Securities, LLC ("BLMS").
-Phil has represented a variety of institutions and investors in matters or disputes involving the Securities & Exchange Commission, Securities Investor Protection Corporation, and Washington State Department of Financial Institutions.
+Phil also represented the Bayou Unofficial Creditors' Committee and Bayou Official Creditors' Committee, In re Bayou Hedge Fund Litigation, assisting institutional investors in the Bayou family of hedge funds to recover in excess of $75 million in what was, at the time, the largest Ponzi Scheme in United States history.
+Phil is also an experienced securities litigator, handling cases alleging securities fraud and dissenters’ rights cases in state and federal court.
+Finally, Phil has represented companies, fund managers and institutional investors in matters involving or disputes with the Securities & Exchange Commission, Securities Investor Protection Corporation, and Washington State Department of Financial Institutions.